8. French Business Banking, Accounting & Insurance

 Be very cautious about engaging accountancy advice outside of France, if only because of difficulties concerning your legal right of redress in the event of professional negligence by the accountant.
 Accountants with no legal status in France operate outside of the jurisdiction of the French legal and regulatory authorities.

-For a more general discussion about 'fake' accountants in France you should refer to our Newsletter article Choose Your Accountant with Care.
+We considered 'fake' accountants in France in our Newsletter article Choose Your Accountant with Care.

 As a small business, the accounting requirements of the statutory authorities are not severe, particularly if you do not establish a limited company.